dahlia-lib/dahlia/README.md

 ## Documentation

-Dahlia documentation is available at https://dahlia.readthedocs.io.
+> [!warning]
+> Dahlia is currently undergoing some changes and will be hosting its
+> documentation somewhere else.\
+> For v2.3.2 docs, see https://dahlia.readthedocs.io.

 ## License